lsylvestre/macle/README.md

 $ ./maclec tests/eval_exp.ml -simul

-   # translate the source Macle/OCaml program into an OCaml one.
+   # translates the Macle/OCaml source program into an OCaml one.

-$ ./maclec tests/eval_exp.ml -simul
+$ ./maclec tests/eval_exp.ml -ocaml-backend

-   # translate the intermediate representation used by the compiler into an OCaml program.
+   # translates the intermediate representation used by the compiler into an OCaml program.
 ```